Window on the Wetlands

 At the centre you will find interactive displays about seasonal changes, the ecological processes that occur in the wetlands and the problems of feral animals and weeds.
 Touch-screen computers help you find detailed information on wildlife and local Aboriginal and European history.
 From the top floor of the Visitor Centre you can enjoy the superb views across the floodplains, especially during the early morning or late afternoon.
 In the wet season you can see the flooded wetlands and if you are lucky, spectacular lightning storms.
 Flooded for half of the year and baked for the other half, this is a region of great contrasts.

-Coffee, hot chocolate, soft drinks and water are all available for purchase from the centre.
+Coffee, hot chocolate, soft drinks and water are all available for purchase from the centre (the cafe and souvenir shop is currently only open on weekends).
 There are also a range of souvenirs for sale including:

 - Local art work